If you encounter problems with this form, please email

 Student teams will be working on their prototypes and preparing their business pitches on Sunday morning, and we are looking for people who can serve as mentors on these tasks.
 The teams are made up of students from all disciplines and may have never created a prototype or business pitch.
 The helpful mentor would give them some advice on completing these tasks to earn the most points, and assist in answering any questions, or field any problems they may have as they work through the morning.

 We are hoping this competition takes students away from their regular routine and encourages them to learn something new.
-We would like volunteers with expertise in a particular area to serve as “pop-up” mentors and give small lectures on their areas of expertise (5-10 minutes maximum).
+We would like volunteers with expertise in a particular area to serve as pop-up mentors and give small discussions on their areas of expertise (5-10 minutes maximum).
 Suggested topics: Prototype development, Marketing for Tradeshow, Business Pitch, Selling to Customer.

 These mini speaker events would be happening in other rooms at scheduled times, and students could pop in for a for a quick tutorial on a skill that would help them in creating their prototype, gaining attention at their tradeshow, and presenting the best possible business pitch to win the competition.